All Episodes

 Or even worse, they would throw you in jail for a significant period of time.

-Now, one of the things that's happened on the border recently is there is a dramatic slowdown in terms of, let's see, an 85% dis decrease uh in border apprehensions, the lowest level since March.
+Now, one of the things that's happened on the border recently is there is a dramatic slowdown in terms of, let's see, an 85% decrease in border apprehensions, the lowest level since March.

 Now, why did that happen?

-Because finally the president put his foot down, even though some Republicans, no spine, no backbone.
+Because finally, the president put his foot down, even though some Republicans, no spine, no backbone.

-He said, Okay, if you don't stop at Mexico, because you're allowing it to happen, those people coming from El Salvador and Nicaragua, Central America are creating migrant caravans and they're marching straight through your country and you're not doing anything, and you're supposed to be our friend and neighbor.
+He said, okay, if you don't stop at Mexico, because you're allowing it to happen, those people coming from El Salvador and Nicaragua, Central America are creating migrant caravans and they're marching straight through your country and you're not doing anything and you're supposed to be our friend and neighbor.

 Normally your practice has been to return people, but you've decided to let people just walk right on through Mexico, right up to the Mexican border with America, and now we've got a potential crisis going on.